facebook/folly/folly/wangle/README.md

 - 1.53 is brand new, and not in fbcode
 - It's still a bit buggy/bleeding-edge
 - They haven't fleshed out the threading model very well yet, e.g. every single `then` currently spawns a new thread unless you explicitly ask it to work on this thread only, and there is no support for executors yet.
-- boost::future has locking which isn't necessary in our cooperative-multithreaded use case, and assumed to be very expensive.

 ### Why use heap-allocated shared state?
 Why is Promise not a subclass of Future?
 C++.
 It boils down to wanting to return a Future by value for performance (move semantics and compiler optimizations), and programmer sanity, and needing a reference to the shared state by both the user (which holds the Future) and the asynchronous operation (which holds the Promise), and allowing either to go out of scope.